 Though the band is young, all the members of Lula Wiles have spent their lives grounded in songs.
 Born in Maine to musical families, they began playing music together as kids at Maine Fiddle Camp, and eventually each made their way to Boston to study at Berklee College of Music.
 Isa and Ellie began performing as a duo in 2013, and Lula Wiles was born when Mali joined the band a year later.
-When Lula Wiles performs, the band’s many years of friendship are clear from their effervescent vocal blend and electrifying musical chemistry.
-Now based in Boston's thriving and close-knit roots music community, Lula Wiles have performed at premier festivals and clubs throughout the East Coast, including Club Passim, the Sinclair, Grey Fox Bluegrass Festival, Fresh Grass Festival, and Green River Music Festival.
-They were also selected as Official Showcase Artists for the 2016 Folk Alliance International conference.
-Roots authority No Depression predicts Lula Wiles “will be a huge force on the Americana scene for years to come.”
+When Lula Wiles performs, the band’s many years of friendship are clear from their electrifying musical chemistry and alchemic vocal harmonies.
+Now based in Boston's thriving and close-knit roots music community, Lula Wiles have performed at premier festivals and clubs throughout the eastern United States, including Club Passim, the Sinclair, Grey Fox Bluegrass Festival, Fresh Grass Festival, and Green River Music Festival.
+They’ve recently expanded their touring territory to Canada and Europe, and have shared stages with artists like the Wood Brothers, Aoife O’Donovan, Darlingside, Sarah Jarosz, and Tim O’Brien.
+Roots authority No Depression predicts Lula Wiles “will be a huge force on the Americana scene for years to come,” and NPR Music’s Jewly Hight says “They’re virtuosic musicians, they have a great three-part vocal, and they just have such a clarity of perspective and tone of voice and such biting wit.
+They seem like young women who know their minds and flex their intellects.”
 All proficient vocalists, multi-instrumentalists, and songwriters, the three women of Lula Wiles are each uniquely powerful in their own right; but combined, they are a force to be reckoned with.